I rarely talk about my life but today I will give you a glimpse of some of the challenges of being a firefighter wife.

 Adapt and Overcome

 Throughout the years, I’ve learned to adapt and overcome challenges.
 I either attend events alone or miss them totally.
 I usually opt to miss them because I hate traveling alone.
 Because weekends and holidays mean nothing in firefighting, I cherish the time when he’s off.
 A firefighter’s job is to be first in and last out so I thankful for his safety each and every day.
+It does mean that I get him some interesting presents though.
+I have got him quite a few Fire Boots over the years.

 While I’ve told this story from my perspective, it’s not exactly a cake walk for him either.
 It’s hard being away from his family.
 It’s emotionally draining for him knowing he cannot be there for me every time I need him when he’s at work.
 Every time he responds to an emergency, it’s because someone is hurt or in need.
 He sees things in a run of a day that I hope to never see in this lifetime.
 He’s a true hero; my hero.